RPT-CANADA FX DEBT-C$ edges higher on commodity price rise

 The data spurred advances in world stocks and lifted most commodity prices.
 Oil, however, was a key exclusion from the general rise.
 [MKTS/GLOB]

-Oil prices fell partly because CME Group Inc (CME.O: Quote), the world's largest commodities exchange, raised the margin call on crude futures for a fourth time since February in an effort to curb volatility.
+Oil prices fell partly because CME Group Inc (CME.O), the world's largest commodities exchange, raised the margin call on crude futures for a fourth time since February in an effort to curb volatility.
 [O/R]

 The price of oil typically is a key driver for the Canadian dollar because of Canada's status as a net exporter of oil.
 But on Tuesday, the Canadian dollar was on the rise.